nrwl/nx/docs/shared/react-plugin.md

 # Nx Plugin for React

-The Nx Plugin for React contains schematics for managing React applications, and libraries within an Nx workspace.
+The Nx Plugin for React contains schematics for managing React applications and libraries within an Nx workspace.
 It provides:

 - Integration with libraries such as Jest, Cypress, and Storybook.
 - Scaffolding for state management with Redux Toolkit libraries.